sawanjr/LUNG_CANCER-DETECTION-TFX/README.md

 ## Data Preparation

-The dataset consists of lung images that are used for training and evaluation.
+The dataset consists of lung images that are collected from the hospital ,are used for training and evaluation.
 The data should be structured in the following format:

-- **Raw Images**: Stored in a directory structure by class labels.
+- **Raw Images in PNG format **: Stored in a directory structure by class labels.
 - **Labels**: Associated with each image for supervised learning.

 ### Converting Images to TFRecord